dkern/minoss/README.md

 It's designed to simple create and serve usable APIs for automatising things.
 It's very easy to extend too.

+Minoss has a automatically file loading, handling abstractions and configuration changes on many levels.
+Just place the Files on the right place and the Server will handle anything else.

 ## Table of Contents
 * [Install Minoss](#install-minoss)
 * [Install Modules](#install-modules)